Pollutant Category Development

 On this page:

-Grouping Pollutants into Categories
+Approach for Grouping Pollutants into Categories

 The Water Pollutant Loading Tool calculates mass loadings for individual pollutants.
 To enhance querying capabilities, EPA developed a methodology to calculate pollutant loadings and TWPE for broader pollutant categories.
 The Water Pollution Search calculates pollutant category loadings by assigning pollutant categories to pollutant parameters and aggregating the loads based on specified priorities.
 The DMR_LOADINGS_PARM_CAT_XWALK table assigns relevant parameters to pollutant categories and priorities for aggregating the category loads.